Youth-led research on access to health services

 Young people with disabilities took the lead

 In the fight for equal access to health services for young people with disabilities, interesting Youth-led research (YLR) was conducted in 2023 in Ethiopia, Kenya, Zambia, and Uganda.
-The research was carried out by the Regional Youth with Disabilities Council, established by the Liliane Fonds as part of the Make Way programme.
+The research was carried out by the Regional Youth with Disabilities Council, established by Liliane Fonds as part of the Make Way programme.
 This qualitative study aimed to provide insight into the challenges faced by young people with disabilities in accessing contraceptives and sexual and reproductive rights and health services (SRHR).

 Boosted self-confidence because of the research